Vincit/objection.js/doc/index.md

   // Optional JSON schema.
 This is not the database schema!
   // Nothing is generated based on this.
 This is only used
-  // for validation.
+  // for input validation.
 Whenever a model instance is created
-  // it is checked against this schema.
+  // either explicitly or implicitly it is checked against this schema.
   // http://json-schema.org/.
   static get jsonSchema () {
     return {